 I'm not much of a churchgoer.
 Can I still come?
 Absolutely!
 RECOVER welcomes everyone—from all churches and faith backgrounds, or no faith at all.

 Your building is big!
 Which entrance should I use?
-Park near Entrance F. RECOVER is in the Activity Center, located just inside the Entrance F doors, and across from Harvest Food Court.
-(Coming straight from work?
-Harvest offers lots of food options.)
+Park near Entrance B. RECOVER is in rooms B205-207, located just inside the Entrance B doors down the hallway to the left.

 What kind of issues can RECOVER help me overcome?
 RECOVER groups help two primary types of people: Those who are struggling with relationships, and those who are working on their own unhelpful patterns and coping mechanisms.
 Common issues include: setting healthy boundaries; helping a loved one with an addictive pattern; finding your voice; issues with control or anger; people pleasing (codependency); alcohol abuse; prescription drug addiction or illegal drug use; sexual betrayal; pornography; food issues; gaming; gambling; social-media addiction; and more.
 If you're open to grow and heal, you'll find help here.

 Is RECOVER offered in Spanish?
 Willow's Spanish-language church, Casa de Luz, offers its own recovery program, Recupérate, in Spanish.